leafo/lapis/docs/models.md

   },
   {
     name = "value",
-    description = "a function called for each fetched row where the return value is used in place of the row object when filling `model_instances`"
+    description = "a function called for each fetched row where the return value is used in place of the row object when filling `objects`"
   },
   {
     name = "local_key",
-    description = "only appropriate when `flip` is true.
-The name of the field to use when pulling primary keys from `model_instances`", default = [[`"id"`]]
+    description = "***(deprecated)*** only appropriate when `flip` is true.
+The name of the field to use when pulling primary keys from `objects`", default = [[`"id"`]]
   },
   {